-As of 2009, the performance-related short-term incentive is linked to the EBITDA of the company, in addition to EVA and the individual and qualitative personal targets of the members of the Board of Management.
-More specifically, 35 percent of the short-term incentive opportunity is linked to EBITDA, 35 percent is linked to EVA and 30 percent remains linked to individual and qualitative personal targets, including non-financial targets.
-EVA and EBITDA are based on the financials of the company in constant currencies.
-EVA is seen as a measure for creating long-term value.
-The variable remuneration components of the remuneration policy (including the long-term incentives) will therefore continue to be predominantly of a long-term nature.
+The performance-related short-term incentive is linked to the company’s EVA and EBITDA and the individual and qualitative targets of the members of the Board of Management.
+More specifically, 35 percent of the short-term incentive opportunity is linked to EVA, 35 percent is linked to EBITDA and the remaining 30 percent is linked to individual and qualitative targets, including non-financial targets.
+EVA and EBITDA are based on the company’s financial results in constant currencies.

 On the outcome of the three short-term incentive elements (EVA, EBITDA and personal targets), the Supervisory Board applies an overall rating based on the principles of the Performance and Development Dialog, AkzoNobel’s appraisal system.
 For the Board of Management, the rating includes a reasonableness test, in which the Supervisory Board critically assesses the actual ambition level of the performance targets in light of the assumptions made at the beginning of the year.
-It also includes an assessment of the progress made in achieving long-term strategic objectives.
-This method for short-term incentive determination is also the basis of the compensation framework for executives in the company.
+It also includes an assessment of the progress made with the strategic objectives under current market conditions.
+This method for short-term incentive determination is also the basis of the compensation framework for other executives in the company.

 The EVA performance measure is used in order to encourage the Board of Management to create long-term value for the company’s shareholders and other stakeholders.
 EVA is calculated by deducting from net operating profit after taxes (NOPAT) a capital charge representing the cost of capital calculated on the basis of an average return investors expect.

 The EVA and EBITDA elements of the short-term incentive have a performance threshold level of 80 percent and a maximum performance level of 120 percent of the targeted EVA and EBITDA respectively.
 The target EVA and EBITDA are determined annually by the Supervisory Board.
-The pay-out of the short-term incentive will never exceed 100 percent of base salary for members of the Board of Management and 150 percent of base salary for the CEO (see the ).
-Qualitative individual and collective targets are set in the context of the medium-term objectives of the company and qualify as commercially sensitive information.
+The pay-out of the short-term incentive will never exceed 100 percent of base salary for members of the Board of Management and 150 percent of base salary for the CEO.
+Qualitative targets are set in the context of the medium-term objectives of the company and qualify as commercially sensitive information.
 AkzoNobel will not disclose all the targets.
-However, the targets for 2010 included goals set with respect to operational and functional excellence, delivering on the strategic plans, talent development and delivering on the ICI synergies.
+However, the targets for 2011 included goals set with respect to operational and functional excellence, delivering on the strategic plans and talent development.